asainingen/asainingen.github.io/en/about.md

 ## Interests

+### Themes
+- Science fiction (Sci-Fi)
-Science fiction (Sci-Fi), aspects of love in contemporary and future society, social norms in the age of information technology.
+- Aspects of love in contemporary and future society
+- Social norms in the age of information technology.

+### Disciplines
+- Information Sciences
+- Philosophy of Information
-Information Sciences, Philosophy of Information, Library and Information Sciences, Archival Science.
+- Library and Information Sciences
+- Archival Science.

 ## Works